03

 The Reframe

-Think of your nervous system's orientation as a compass with a moving needle.
+The nervous system's orientation works like a compass with a moving needle.
 The needle doesn't have a "correct" position — it points in a direction, based on what the safety question evaluates.

 When the evaluation says safe enough, the needle orients toward Connection — openness, engagement, learning, trust, vulnerability, repair.
 This is the mode designed for sustained living.
 It's where the most sophisticated human capacities are available.